 Germany also signed the OECD Multilateral Instrument (MLI) in June 2017.
-As a first step, Germany would like to amend over 30 of its 96 double tax treaties, provided that the other countries agree.
-In November 2020, the MLI was introduced as part of a national legislative procedure; however, the implementation law only covers 14 double taxation treaties.
-In compliance with the recommendation of BEPS Action 12 and the EU Directive on Administrative Cooperation in the field of taxation, the German government managed to implement an obligation to notify cross-border tax arrangements into national law within the set deadline of 31 December 2019 (see 7.1 Overarching Anti-avoidance Provisions).
+As a first step, Germany would like to amend over 30 of its 96 DTTs, provided that the other countries agree.
+In November 2020, the MLI was introduced as part of a national legislative procedure; however, the implementation law only covers 14 DTTs.
+In compliance with the recommendation of BEPS Action 12 and the EU Directive on Administrative Cooperation in the field of taxation, the German government managed to implement an obligation to notify cross-border tax arrangements into national law within the set deadline of 31 December 2019 (see 7.1 Overarching Antiavoidance Provisions).